Command line options

 --watch Watch current file and automatically reload it whenever it is modified on disk.

 --scan-plugins Scan standard directories for plugins and display their names, results may be incomplete.
-See usage for more info.
+See plugins for more info.

 General Options